How to Build a Successful eCommerce Business: 3 Strategies that Work

 Keep Listening!

 The listening does not stop once the first purchase is complete.
 Introduce data-capture systems that enable you to understand what your customers love about your products and services.
 This data will provide insights into how to create meaningful post-purchase experiences.
-This is what brings people back.

 Targeted Acquisition: